 For centuries in Germany and Austria and other parts of Europe, possessing large amounts of pigs was a sign of wealth.

 Last year I was not in Germany for New Year's.
 Marzipan pigs are hard to find in the USA so I made my own.

 If you are planning your New Year's holiday menu, consider adding traditional lucky pigs to the list.

-This year I'm continuing the tradition by creating these pig shaped breads, a fun addition to any new year's party or dinner.
+This year I'm continuing the tradition by creating these pig shaped bread, a fun addition to any new year's party or dinner.
 Kids will love them as well.

-I filled these breads with plum jam but you can use any flavor you wish.
+I filled each of these with plum jam, however, use any flavor you wish.
 Now might be a good time to use up that odd jar of jam or marmalade that's been hanging out in your pantry.

 I used the following sized round cookie cutters to create the shapes to make the pigs: 4 inch round, 1+1/2 inch round and a 1/2 inch round.
 The triangle ears I cut free hand with a small sharp knife.

 Rise Time: 60 minutes